 Why is Maple Syrup so expensive?

-Because it takes approximately 43 gallons of sap to make ONE gallon of pure maple syrup.
+Maple Syrup is often called Liquid Gold, because it takes approximately 43 gallons of sap to make ONE gallon of pure maple syrup.
 It’s a very labor intensive production.

 Isn’t that crazy?!
 You are probably realizing right at this moment, why the real stuff costs so much!
 Well worth every penny for something made from a local farmer!